2015 Internet Marketing Wrap Up

 I saw a huge surge in this format.
 There are even podcasting coaches now.
 Once a person finds that niche in coaching that system, you know it’s a growing tool and only going to get bigger.
 I have a client, Amber Callahan, and a strategic partner, Jena Rodriguez, who started podcasting this year with great success.
 They love the format and the ease that it can provide in generating evergreen and shareable content.

-They found the piece on the intent that they can call their own with their own voice.
+They found the piece with the intent that they could call their own with their voice.
 Like Seth Godin says in his book, Tribes, (affiliate link):

 Heretics are the new leaders.
 The ones who challenge the status quo, who get out in front of their tribes, who create movements.

 A podcast gives a leader the platform to challenge their tribe’s status quo in a way that an article, blog, or magazine ad cannot.

 If you have a service that you feel could stand a unique voice or needs to be heard, consider a podcast.